CleasbyCode/pdvrdt/README.md

 Demo Videos: [***X/Twitter***](https://youtu.be/nwqi3WN2lkA) / [***Mastodon***](https://youtu.be/A7c06xdcLRQ) / [***Reddit***](https://youtu.be/pp9-Nk0VslA)

-Your data file is compressed (depending on file type) and encrypted.
+Your embedded data file is compressed (depending on file type) and encrypted.
 ## Usage (Linux - pdvin)

 ```console